JuroOravec/crawlee-one/docs/playbook-09-data-pipelines-metamorph.md

   Website -- 1.
 Extract data --> data[Data] -- 3.
 Upload data --> Database
 ```

-As we've seen before, with Crawlee One, we can take care of *data transformation* from within the scraper.
+As we've seen before, with CrawleeOne, we can take care of _data transformation_ from within the scraper.

-**However, we still need to send the data *somewhere* after it's scraped.**
+**However, we still need to send the data _somewhere_ after it's scraped.**

 Usually this is left up to the user of the scraper.
 Either they have to manually trigger the data movement, or, on platforms like Apify, they can use a webhook to detect when a scraper has finished.